Tuto: choose the right size and dimension for your bicycle inner tube

 About Jean-Baptiste Delame

-An avid cyclist, bikepacker and runner, I'm always on the lookout for new adventures.
+Passionate about cycling, bikepacking, gravel and running, I'm always on the lookout for new adventures.
 A lover of nature and endurance, I share my experiences and advice through my writings, inspiring others to discover freedom.

 Learn more